maciejskorski/huber_clustering/README.md

 Implementation of soft clustering using mixtures with log-likelihood inspired by Huber loss function.

-As empirically verified, this gives better results than KMeans and GaussianMixtures (particularly, more robust against outliers).
+As empirically verified, this gives better results than KMeans and GaussianMixtures (particularly, more accurate on outliers).

 The api is scikit-learn compatible.